Jherrykizz1/TS-Acad-Group-5-Capstone-Project/README.md

 10. ⁠Jeremiah ---- https://github.com/Jeremihalvin

     <h4> Form Structure:</h4>
-    Ifeoluwa created the form structure and contributed greatly to the project, as he was more vast on most of the programs like; JS and React.
+    Ifeoluwa created the form structure and contributed greatly to the project, as he was more vast on most of the programs like JS and React.
-    Ifeoluwa created the forms too with the help of everyone in the group contributing to it.
+    Ifeoluwa created the forms too, with the help of everyone in the group contributing to it.

     <h4> Main Body component</h4>
-    Everybody in the group did a colaborative support on how the design will be created, from forms to the Api's and to the colours (css styling)
+    Everybody in the group did a collaborative support on how the design will be created, from forms to the Api's and to the colours (CSS styling)

     <h4>Footer</h4>
-    The footer component was done by Serena. justice is the assistant leader of the group and he also created the group.
-Also he updated the Json Package <br>
+    The footer component was done by Serena. justice is the assistant leader of the group, and he also created the group.
+Also, he updated the JSON Package <br>

    <h4> Vetting or Inspection </h4>
     Adegbenga and Jeremiah Alvin collaborated to inspect the components before they were merged to main. <br>